-I’m concerned about sending my kid across the country on their own.
+I’m concerned about sending my camper across the country on their own.

 We understand!
-Windells has hosted kids come from more than 53 different countries around the world.
-Campers as young as eight years old fly in every year.
+Windells has hosted campers from more than 53 different countries around the world.
+Campers as young as nine years old fly in every year.
 Most corporate airlines have a program for unaccompanied minors.
 Contact your airline to learn more about their services.